 What are some of the fun Easter traditions that you enjoy?
 I remember as a kid that we would boil eggs and then the next morning we would all take turns hiding them.
 We would leave them out for hours, and then most of the time we would even eat them.

 I am surprised that we are alive to tell about it.
 I know that it is not a good idea to eat eggs after they have been out of the fridge for awhile.
-We would also get a little candy and our Easter baskets, were recycled whip topping containers, but that is part of what helps me remember our traditions and provides precious memories.
+Every year we would also get a little candy and our Easter baskets, were recycled whip topping containers, but that is part of what helps me remember our traditions and provides precious memories.

 We did not have extra money growing up on the farm, and so we made due with what we had.
 We loved Easter and we loved hiding the eggs for each other.
 My favorite year was the one that we could not find one of the eggs.